akgmage/data-structures-and-algorithms/README.md

 time, since we use a single loop to iterate the linked list.

 Similarly, for space complexity: the naive approach requires the use of additional memory—if a linked list contains thousands of nodes, we’d need to allocate a lot of additional memory resources to solve the problem.
 However, the in-place reversal of a linked pattern will use only O(1) space.

+## Practice problems for in-place reversal of a linked list

+- Reverse Linked List
+- Reverse Nodes in k-group
+- Reorder List
+- Swapping Nodes in a Linked List
+- Swapping Nodes in Ppairs